tczajka/MF/README.md

 MF is a language of formal mathematics along with a library of mathematical proofs.

-Proofs are written in Standard ML.
+Proofs are written as programs in  Standard ML.
 Correctness is guaranteed by Standard ML's type system: "theorem" is an abstract data type, axioms are constant of type "theorem", and inference rules are functions that return values of type "theorem".
-This guarantees that the only theorems
+This guarantees that all theorems have valid derivations.

-This allows a whole spectrum of proof techniques, from directly applying basic inference rules, to automated searchers.
+This also allows a whole spectrum of proof techniques, from directly applying basic inference rules, through automating simple steps, all the way to computer verification of thousands of cases as in the proof of the Four Color Theorem by Kenneth Appel and
+Wolfgang Haken.

-Goals include:
+Goals of the project include:
-* Simple logical core of axioms and inference rules.
+* A simple logical core of axioms and inference rules.
-* Readable proofs in the library.
+* Readable proofs.
 All proofs must be written with human consumption in mind.
-* Theorems are "safe", no back door to confuse the reader about what has been proved.
+* Theorems are "safe", there are no back doors that can confuse the reader about what has been proved.
   * There is no mechanism to sneak in additional axioms or inference rules.
-  * Parsing and printing contexts will detect an attempt to redefine a concept with a different definition and will refuse to print a theorem in an ambiguous/confusing way.
+  * Theorem parser and printer will detect redefined concepts and will refuse to interpret or present the text of a theorem in an ambiguous way.
+* Formalize basic branches of mathematics, such as mathematical analysis.
+* Prove some difficult theorems.
+Hopefully we can eventually prove Fermat's Last Theorem!

 This idea of using a programming language is inspired by Logic of Computable Functions by Gordon Miller.